TonyRmaili/WebChar/notes.md

 1. Creating tables for loot, events etc

-# Dice Tower
-1. An importable box that can open anywere in the page
-2.

 # monster improvment
 1. Mod an already defined statblock
 2. merge multiple templates?
 3. Expand monsterblocks to allow direct play from tracker ; perhaps api to 5etools finally?
     Use AI to clean the json ?

-# Exports
-1. Pictures